-At the irrevocable election of each participant, which must be made no later than six months prior to the end of each fiscal year, the award will be payable to the participant in the form of cash, stock options and/or restricted shares or any combination thereof.
-The awards will be granted by the Compensation Committee after the audited financial statements for the applicable fiscal year are available, which is expected to occur no later than 90 days after the close of the relevant fiscal year.
-For fiscal 2008, each participant's award will vest in three equal installments, with the first one-third vesting on the date of grant.
-Thereafter, beginning in fiscal 2009, each award will vest in three equal installments with the first one-third vesting on the first anniversary from the date of grant.
-Assuming we achieve 100% of the target for each Metric for fiscal 2008, we estimate that the total potential payout would be approximately \$3.5 million.
+In May 2009, the Board of Directors approved the EBITDA and operating margin percent targets (collectively the "Metrics") for fiscal 2009.
+If the Metrics are achieved, each award will vest in three equal installments with the first one-third vesting on the first anniversary from the date of grant.
+Assuming we achieve 100% of the target for each Metric for fiscal 2009, we estimate that the total potential payout will be approximately \$3.2 million, which will be expensed over the vesting period of approximately forty-five months, once it is determined that the achievement of these Metrics is probable.
 However, we cannot predict if and when such targets will be met or what the allocation of this award will be between cash, stock options and/or restricted shares.
 Further, the fair market closing price of our common stock will not be known until the time of grant and, accordingly, the number of stock options and restricted shares ultimately issued, if elected by the participants, will also not be known until the time of grant.